lucioalmeidastockio/clean-arch-enablers/README.md

 - A method which receives as parameters the input you specified at the generics plus the UseCaseExecutionCorrelation object (it might be needed if you want to pass it down to other APIs via HTTP calls)
 - A method which receives as its parameter the input you specified when that type extends the UseCaseInput type.
 When that is the case, as the UseCaseInput type must already have the UseCaseExecutionCorrelation instance, it ain't necessary to pass it as a different parameter, since it will be accessible from the main input instance.

-## Trier and Mapped Exceptions
+## Trier and Mapped Exceptions :arrow_forward: :stop_button:

-When a Use Case or a Port is executed, the [Trier](https://github.com/lucioalmeidastockio/clean-arch-enablers/blob/7-readme-content/src/main/java/br/com/stockio/trier/Trier.java) component is internally used for the action itself.
+When a Use Case or a Port is executed, the [Trier](https://github.com/lucioalmeidastockio/clean-arch-enablers/blob/7-readme-content/src/main/java/br/com/stockio/trier/Trier.java) component is internally used for the action execution.
 The Trier component does the work of a try-catch with some specifics:

 ![trier-flow](https://github.com/lucioalmeidastockio/clean-arch-enablers/blob/7-readme-content/trier-flow.png)